3 Weeks in Colombia Itinerary

 really tall rock with stairs leading to the top, cable cars in urban city

-Perhaps, Medellin became a famous city for being Pablo Escobar’s home.
-Fortunately, nowadays, the city and its locals changed the image of this city.
 Today, Medellin is a popular tourist destination for international travellers who want to learn about Colombian culture, explore its nature, and even meet locals who are happy to share how Medellin is now thriving.

 Medellin is a well-sized city, but the main spot is in El Poblado where you can find many restaurants and attractions.
 It’s also the area you want to look for accommodation if you don’t know where to stay in Medellin.
-From there, many buses and meeting spots are just walking distance.
+From there, many buses and meeting spots are just within walking distance.

 Must-see attractions in Medellin: